ngxs/store/docs/recipes/waiting-for-app-stability.md

 # Waiting For App Stability

+> :warning: Note that the current recipe may be used starting from Angular 18 because the experimental API was publicly exposed in Angular 18.

 When zone.js is disabled, Angular lacks awareness of currently executing tasks.
-However, it provides a built-in service called "pending tasks".
+However, it provides a built-in service called [`PendingTasks`](https://angular.dev/api/core/ExperimentalPendingTasks).
 When making an HTTP request through the `HttpClient`, Angular adds a pending task until the request is completed.
 This information is valuable for determining when the app becomes stable, as stability knowledge is essential for both server-side rendering and hydration features.

 During server-side rendering, the HTML content is not serialized until `appRef.isStable` emits for the first time. `isStable` doesn't emit until there are no pending tasks, indicating that all asynchronous operations, such as HTTP requests, have completed.